 - Buy from a reputable supplier who can provide safety testing documentation about their products.
 If your supplier is unable to provide this, choose a different supplier.
 If you’re unsure, ask your doctor or Quit Clinics can help.

 - Your supplier will need to include a copy of your prescription in your shipment, to prevent it being seized at the border.
-Most good New Zealand based suppliers will happily do this.
+Most good New Zealand-based suppliers will happily do this.
 If they are unable to, choose a different supplier.

 - Do not purchase nicotine stronger than what you have been prescribed.

-Typically, all Quit Clinics prescriptions are valid for 12 months, and are accompanied with a weaning schedule to help you reduce your nicotine intake during that time.
-Prescriptions may be extended once they expire if required, however 12 months is typically a reasonable timeframe to try and slowly wean off nicotine altogether.
+Typically, all Quit Clinics prescriptions are valid for 12 months, and are accompanied by a weaning schedule to help you reduce your nicotine intake during that time.
+Prescriptions may be extended once they expire if required, however, 12 months is typically a reasonable timeframe to try and slowly wean off nicotine altogether.

 Where can I get professional help/support with smoking cessation